 - Gums that bleed

-When you visit our doctors for a consultation, they will work with you to determine the best course of action for your specific needs and circumstances.
+When you visit our doctors for a consultation, they will work with you to determine the recommended course of action for your specific needs and circumstances.

 Let Our Doctors in Peoria Treat You During Your Pregnancy

 Our doctors’ experience includes extensive work in advanced tooth extractions, and each has honed his skills and techniques to offer patients safe and predictable results.
 If you are in pain and suspect you will need a tooth extraction during your pregnancy, do not wait to schedule an appointment with one of our doctors.